usesuit/suit_unity/README.md

 SUIT is a UI framework built around a few major ideas:

 * By building on a set of simple assumptions (I need a way to draw sprites, a way to do labels, and some sort of container node), runtimes can be built on almost any modern platform.
 Having good cross-platform tools and conventions makes it much easier to choose the right tool for the job.
 * If an artist is going to make comps in Photoshop, it's a waste of time to recreate those in engine by hand.
-Export the metadata from the production PSDs and lay out everything automatically.
-Let programmers spending their time wiring up functionality, not doing things computers are better at.
+Export the metadata from the production PSDs and lay out everything procedurally.
+Let programmers spend their time wiring up functionality, not doing things computers are better at.
 * Wherever possible, access interactive objects (Containers, Sprites, Labels) by NAME and not direct reference.
 This yields a few major benefits:

 	1. An artist can redesign and move things around the screen without breaking any functionality.
 Just re-import the latest metadata nd rebuild!